cheeseyhub/learning_c/Readme.md

 scoop install vscode
 ```

-## For setting up on  a personal computer
+## For setting up on  a personal computer(windows)
 #### Please remember, if you have already installed git and make, and mingw, you can just  skip the following part.
+You can also install them individually by yourself.

 #### Paste the command below in PowerShell and scroll down and follow the image instructions.